CDRT/docs/bios/settings/thinkstation/passwordpolicies.md

 1. **Enabled** – Default.
 2. Disabled.

-?> If `Enabled`, then after 3 attempts with an incorrect password, the system will show a 0199 error.  <br /> •By pressing F2 the error can be bypassed, and user can work with the system.
-But 0199 error will be shown until someone enters bios with correct SVP to clear the error condition by pressing F10 or saving the settings after this has been verified. <br /> •If a user wants to change bios settings and uses the wrong password, the system will deny access, and after the third wrong password, all other attempts will fail.
-No further changes can be made then, and user needs to reboot.
+?> If `Enabled`, then after 3 attempts with an incorrect password, the system will show a 0199 error. <br /> - User can  bypass the error by pressing F2.  <br /> -  0199 error is still shown. <br /> -  Clear the error condition by pressing F10, or saving the settings after this has been verified, by entering bios with correct SVP. <br /> - If a user attempts to change BIOS settings and uses the wrong password, the system will deny access. <br /> - After a third failed attempt, all other attempts will fail.
+No further changes can be made, and user needs to reboot.

 | WMI Setting name | Values | SVP / SMP Req'd | AMD/Intel |
 |:---|:---|:---|:---|